Unilever Logo

 Unilever Logo History

 Until 1967, Unilever did not have its logo.
 Individual graphic signs belonged to separate brands under which consumer goods were produced.
 Then the company made sure that a single symbol represented the different business units.
-The design changed once in 2004, on the occasion of the 75th anniversary of the multinational corporation.
+The design changed once, in 2004, on the occasion of the multinational corporation’s 75th anniversary.

 1967 – 2004